FAQ & further information about our retreats in India

 Is the retreat open for all and do I need to have experience with yoga and meditation?

-Our Retreats are open for all.
+Our retreats are open for all.
 A fundamental part of our approach is the understanding that spiritual development is individual.
-Your personal and spiritual need and search cannot be measured on any scale or compared with other persons with different background and life experience.
+Your personal and spiritual need and search cannot be measured on any scale or compared with other persons with different backgrounds and life experience.
 Basic experience with yoga and meditation is good but even complete beginners can reach very deep layers of meditation if the motivation and “call” is strong.
 We often have beginners and yoga teachers getting along very well on the same retreat.

 Can I attend the retreat if I have special concerns or needs?